-Wilson was a child born probably in the mid sixties.
+Wilson was a child born probably in the early 1960s.
 There were siblings I remember hearing, but I’m unsure how they faired in life.
 Wilson ended up at the Austin State School.
 A ward of the state.

 His head was very mis-shapened.
 More of a oval than rounded.
 He was really skinny too.

 Granny Ruby kept him in underwear, socks and warm pajamas.
 She was so sweet to him and he could not have adored anyone the way he did her.
 He always called her Ms. Waggoner, always.
 Maybe that was proper protocol at the school.
 She continued to see after his needs as he became adult age.
 I don’t remember her bringing him home with her after he got to be a teenager.

 During the push the deinstitutionalize the mentally ill, which started in the 80s I think, Wilson was sent to a group home, somewhere in south Austin.
 I believe she pretty well lost touch with Wilson at that time.

 Sometime in the early 90s, Wilson walked away from his group home and was wandering around in a fog.
 He made his way to Dripping Springs, some 25 miles away.
 An elderly man saw him and convinced him to come to his place of residence, which was a low cost elderly housing right along US 290 on the west side of town.
 For whatever reason the old man started giving Wilson alcohol.
 Supposedly Wilson had never had alcohol in his life.
 It is believed that he tried to make Wilson perform sex acts.